chenxingqiang/jax-ml/doc/tutorial/statistical_inference/supervised_learning.rst

 .. topic:: **Different algorithms for the same problem**

     Different algorithms can be used to solve the same mathematical problem.
-For instance the ``Lasso`` object in scikit-learn solves the lasso regression problem using a `coordinate descent <https://en.wikipedia.org/wiki/Coordinate_descent>`_ method,
+For instance the ``Lasso`` object in jax-learn solves the lasso regression problem using a `coordinate descent <https://en.wikipedia.org/wiki/Coordinate_descent>`_ method,
     that is efficient on large datasets.
-However, scikit-learn also provides the :class:`LassoLars` object using the *LARS* algorithm, which is very efficient for problems in which the weight vector estimated is very sparse (i.e. problems with very few observations).
+However, jax-learn also provides the :class:`LassoLars` object using the *LARS* algorithm, which is very efficient for problems in which the weight vector estimated is very sparse (i.e. problems with very few observations).